Quansight/Quansight-website/apps/consulting/posts/a-year-in-review-quansight-s-contributions-to-pytorch-in-2021.md

 have profiled and eliminated bottlenecks in PyTorch’s parallel builds, as well as fixed structural issues in PyTorch’s core C++ codebase, that led to thousands of files being rebuilt unnecessarily.
-Typical build times when switching branches went from 20 minutes to 5 or fewer minutes.
+Typical build times when switching branches went from 20 minutes to five or fewer minutes.

 ### Docs and Docs Infrastructure